 Yep, it’s likely we’ll pay more this year for a lot, spanning from credit card interest to new cars and groceries.
 Here’s what to start budgeting more for now.

 1. All kinds of debt

 The Federal Reserve (our central bank) uses interest rates as its primary lever to influence the economy.
 When the economy needs a boost, rates stay low; when it’s healthy, the Fed typically raises them.

-So far in 2018, we’ve had three rate hikes, and will likely have another this month plus more in 2019.
+In 2018 we had four interest rate hikes, and we'll likely have another in 2019.
 That’s positive news for the economy, but not so great for anyone with variable-rate debt, like most credit cards, as well as some mortgages and auto loans.
 For example, the seven interest rate increases between December 2015 and September 2018 already cost Americans an extra $9.65 billion in credit card interest payments.
 If you can afford to accelerate your debt payment schedule, now’s the time.
 (Here’s how.)

 Some good news?
 Savers can benefit from the Fed’s moves, as higher interest rates eventually mean higher yields for savings accounts, CDs and money market accounts.
-As of late November, many high-yield savings accounts are offering to pay 2 percent or more in interest a year (with some restrictions).
+As of late November last year, many high-yield savings accounts were offering to pay 2 percent or more in interest a year (with some restrictions).